 And if they lose…

-But honestly, anyone who’s made it this far into the episode (on either side of the fourth wall) has already lost.
+But honestly, anyone who’s gone this far into the episode has already lost.
 Hard.

 Cluemaster then makes a hideously weak word-from-our sponsors joke, cuing the second-act commercial break.
 By the time it ends, Batman’s gone over to the Brown house (in broad daylight, by the way – rarely a good sign in a Batman story), which leads to the flat-out strangest part of the story.

-Now back to the world’s second-worst Jeopardy! game.
+Now back to the world’s second-worst Jeopardy! ripoff.

-But Yelena – bless her heart – comes up with a decent stalling method: getting Cluemaster to recite the value of pi.
+But Yelena, bless her heart, comes up with a pretty decent stall: recite the value of pi.
 Unfortunately, since Artie’s not a rogue A.I., he decides he’ll only do it up to the 100th place.

 Nevertheless, it buys ’em enough time for Batman to come end this sorry mess.
 Cluemaster calls him the “one intellect in Gotham City” worthy of him, which makes me suspect that more than just his design was meant for the Riddler.
 And now I’ve made myself sad.